aosabook/500lines/dagoba/dagoba.markdown

 Dagoba.G.addEdges    = function(es) { es.forEach(this.addEdge  .bind(this)) }
 ```

-Okay, that was too easy --- we're just passing off the work to `addVertex` and `addEdge`.
+Okay, that was too easy&mdash;we're just passing off the work to `addVertex` and `addEdge`.
 We should define those now too.

 ```javascript
 Dagoba.G.addVertex = function(vertex) {         // accepts a vertex-like object